 Alibaba Cloud’s ET Brain is one such platform.
 It combines multiple AI and Big Data capabilities and is powering breakthroughs across different industry verticals.
 ET Brain can help your organization in real-time decisions with reasoning algorithms and drive innovation with machine learning approaches.
 It offers multi-source large-scale processing that improves proactiveness in decision making.
 ET Brain will also help you leverage neural networks for increased agility.
 The cloud-based platform is already helping government organizations in improving their public services.

-Developers can use ET Brain for creating apps that utilize voice recognition, facial recognition, image recognition, text recognition, natural language processing, machine learning, and other AI technologies.
+Developers can use ET Brain for creating apps that utilize voice recognition, image recognition, text recognition, natural language processing, machine learning, and other AI technologies.
 These applications can also leverage Alibaba Cloud’s Big Data platform DataWorks and MaxCompute for analyzing complex and large volumes of data in real-time.

 It is easy to conclude that AI-based developments have now gone mainstream.
 Businesses are not only keen on improving their existing processes but also see the potential for new revenue streams with AI.
 That’s why AI holds strategic importance for CIOs.
 There is still a lot of room for innovation in this space.
 In the end, businesses who stay agile and readily adopt the latest advances in AI, Big Data, IoT, and Blockchain will be better placed to gain an early advantage.